abessifi/repmgr-puppet/repmgr/README.md

 repmgr-puppet is currently using [puppet-account](https://github.com/vaytess/puppet-account) module to create and manage postgres user.

+## Typical test cases

+The `run_tests.sh` is a very helpful script to automate tests running.
+Here are some examples:

+To run all tests with default parameters:

+	$ sudo ./run_tests.sh --tests

+Tu run all tests with a specific environment configuration:

+	$ sudo ./run_tests.sh --tests --config=debian-76-x64

+To run only acceptance tests with a specific environment configuration:

+	$ sudo ./run_tests.sh --acceptance-tests --config=debian-76-x64

+To run only unittests:

+	$ sudo ./run_tests.sh --unittests

+To provision the box, preserve it and run tests:

+	$ sudo ./run_tests.sh --tests --no-destroy

+To re-use the same box, preserve it and run tests:

+	$ sudo ./run_tests.sh --tests --no-destroy --no-destroy

 ## Usage

 If you are not using a DNS server, assert that in each host, you have a domain name resolution entry in /etc/hosts for each node.
 E.g :